curityio/nginx_oauth_proxy_module/wiki/2-testing.md

 ## 3. Understand the Nginx Test Framework

 See the [OpenResty Testing Documents](https://openresty.gitbooks.io/programming-openresty/content/testing/preparing-tests.html) to understand syntax.\
-Documentation is limited but the [Headers More Repo](https://github.com/openresty/headers-more-nginx-module/tree/master/t) has a good selection of tests to compare against.

 ## 4. Understand Test Behavior

 Each test spins up an instance of NGINX under the `t/servroot` folder which runs on the default test port of 1984.\
-Tests that are expected to succeed use proxy_pass to route to a target that runs after the module and simply returns:
+Tests that are expected to succeed use proxy_pass to route to a target that runs after the module and simply returns.\
+This example returns the decrypted access token as a target API response header, to support assertions.

 ```nginx
 location /t {